Obi-Juan-Kenobee/Obi-Juan-Kenobee.github.io/README.md

 # Welcome to my portfolio page.
-This serves as my portfolio site.
+This is my first website ever created!
-So far only web development projects have been uploaded.
+So far only basic web development projects using HTML, CSS and basic JavaScript have been uploaded.
-The website is under development, currently I am in the process
-of redesigining the site.
+The website is under development, currently I am in the process of redesigning the site.